zhuoqunw/Big-data-analysis-on-movie-dataset/README.md

 <img width="851" alt="workflow" src="https://user-images.githubusercontent.com/56980385/133186122-41d79bae-bdc9-485d-ab1c-8dff7e114582.png">

 ## Analysis and Visualization
-**Some of the findings:  **
+**Some of the findings:**

 **💡For more analyses, including details of data preprocessing and manipulation, and more visualizations, please refer to the [final report](https://github.com/zhuoqunw/Big-data-analysis-on-movie-dataset/blob/main/SI%20618%20Project%201%20Report-Lea.pdf)**

-1. Overall, there is an increasing trend in the percentage of movies passing the Bechdel test (represented by the green bars) over decades.
+#### 1. Overall, there is an increasing trend in the percentage of movies passing the Bechdel test (represented by the green bars) over decades.

 ![time_trend](https://user-images.githubusercontent.com/56980385/133186561-664bdcfe-ccda-4513-8b0b-72264bfc857e.png)

-2. There is an overall trend that the higher the IMDb rating, the lower the percentage of movies passing the Bechdel test.
+#### 2. There is an overall trend that the higher the IMDb rating, the lower the percentage of movies passing the Bechdel test.

 ![rating](https://user-images.githubusercontent.com/56980385/133186879-1fdf4d68-7920-4797-b0c5-b2bceb4dc8b6.png)